The Ossagon Trail

 The trail, which is somewhat overgrown, pushes through some grass and then through a 10-yard stretch that's muddy or (in winter) flooded with up to 12 inches of water.
 There may be a detour trail but the detour is usually just as bad.
 If you get past this obstacle, follow the trail across the grassy plain and toward the ocean until you reach a seasonal bridge.
-Here the trail ends and a wide, deserted beach covered with a thin layer of vegetation begins; there's an arrowhead-shaped rock formation some distance to your right, and beyond are the larger Ossagon Rocks.
+Here the trail ends and a wide, deserted beach covered with a thin layer of vegetation begins; there's an arrowhead-shaped rock formation known as the Ossagon Rocks some distance to your right; beyond are some much bigger but unnnamed rocks.

 If you're cycling the Prairie Creek Bicycle Trail, be aware that the Coastal Trail can be rough and muddy.
 In winter, a long stretch just south of the Ossagon Trail may be flooded with up to 18 inches of water.